braziljs/conf-boilerplate/README-en.md

 ## How it works?

 We use [DocPad](https://github.com/bevry/docpad), a static generator in NodeJS, to create an easily customizable template.
-More than that, hosting is free via [Github Pages](http://pages.github.com) and you can use your own domain *(mais informações sobre isso em [Deploy](#dom%C3%ADnio-personalizado))*
+More than that, hosting is free via [Github Pages](http://pages.github.com) and you can use your own domain *(more information about that on [Deploy](#dom%C3%ADnio-personalizado))*

 By default, we have the following sections: